The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Anxiety Triggers

-In the story above, the amygdala placed emotional significance on the soap because it associated the soap with a threatening situation – fighting in a war.
+The amygdala placed emotional significance on the soap in the story above because it associated it with a threatening situation – fighting in a war.

 In other words – the soap became an anxiety trigger.

-Anxiety triggers serve a purpose (to avoid danger) but the amygdala often places threatening significance on people/places/things that aren't dangerous in and of itself – such as soap.
+Anxiety triggers serve a purpose (to avoid danger), but the amygdala often places threatening significance on people/places/things that aren't dangerous in and of themselves – such as soap.

 The amygdala pathway is closely associated with phobias.

-Someone who had a threatening or scary experience with a dog as a child may develop a phobia of dogs later in life.
+Someone who had a frightening or scary experience with a dog as a child may develop a phobia of dogs later in life.

-This is because dogs have been “labeled” as dangerous by the person’s amygdala – thus becoming an anxiety trigger.
+This phobia of dogs would be caused by the amygdala "labeling" dogs as dangerous – thus becoming an anxiety trigger.

-Anxiety triggers can be anything; smells, sounds, objects, places, people, or anything else.
-As I mentioned before, the amygdala is responding emotionally, not rationally, so it can place emotional significance on anything associated with the threatening event.
+Anxiety triggers can be anything; smells, sounds, objects, places, people, or anything else - the amygdala responds emotionally, not rationally, so it can place emotional significance on anything associated with the threatening event

 A woman sexually assaulted at a party while Led Zeppelin played on the stereo may have panic attacks afterward whenever she hears Led Zeppelin.

-A young Army private home from war may become terrified of the sound of fireworks on the 4th of July that sound eerily similar to the sound of explosions and gunfire.
+A young Army private home from war may become terrified of the sound of fireworks on the 4th of July that sounds eerily similar to the sound of explosions and gunfire.

-In both cases neither trigger is dangerous in the present context – it’s the association created by the amygdala between the trigger and threatening situation of the past that is causing fear and anxiety in the present.
+In both cases, neither trigger is dangerous in the present context – it's the association created by the amygdala between the trigger and the threatening situation of the past that is causing fear and anxiety in the present.

 The Amygdala & Trauma